This foundation is the basis for a new building.

 - The chief constituent; the fundamental ingredient: The basis for most liquids is water.

 - a.
-An underlying circumstance or condition: workers paid on a daily basis; friends who are on a first-name basis.
-See Synonyms at base1.b.
-A pattern or schedule for proceeding: on a weekly basis.c.
+A pattern or schedule for proceeding: on a weekly basis.b.
 A condition for relating or proceeding: a first-name basis; a friendly basis.

 (plural bases or baseis)